Nondominium and the True Commons

 Commons are shared artifacts or assets that should be freed from organizational context and ownership.

 Bob develops an open source irrigation system for his garden.
-Everything you need to know about this irrigation system is packaged into a single digital artifact and stored as a stand-alone Resource.
-This digital artifact contains information about how to build the irrigation system (content), but also about how the irrigation system was created in the first place (economic data): Bob's activities, their type, duration, money spent on parts, the organization context in which the work was done, everything is recoverable.
+Everything you need to know about this irrigation system is packaged into a single (composable) digital artifact and stored as a stand-alone digital artifact, a Resource.
+This digital artifact contains information about how to build the irrigation system (content), but also about how the irrigation system was created in the first place (economic data): Bob's activities, their type, duration, money spent on parts, the organizational context in which the work was done, everything is recoverable.

 Ability to represent stand-alone digital resources (a text doc for example).